Garstang: Governance

 From a very early time, Garstang lay within the Amounderness Hundred of Lancashire.
-From 1894 until 1974, Garstang formed its own local government district in the administrative county of Lancashire; "Garstang Rural District", which extended beyond the current civil parish boundaries, including villages such as Pilling.
+From 1894 until 1974, it formed its own local government district in the administrative county of Lancashire; the Garstang Rural District extended beyond the current civil parish boundaries and included villages such as Pilling.

-Since 1974, Garstang has formed part of the Wyre borough of Lancashire, although it retains an elected Town Council with limited jurisdiction.
+Since 1974, Garstang has formed part of the borough of Wyre, although it retains an elected Town Council with limited jurisdiction.
 The borough ward has three councillors, including Lady Dulcie Atkins, wife of former MEP Sir Robert Atkins.

+Geography

+The town is situated on the river Wyre, river Calder and the Lancaster Canal, Garstang is situated between Lancaster and Preston, close to the A6 road, the M6 motorway and the West Coast Main Line.
+It lies on the eastern edge of the Fylde and the Forest of Bowland is not far to the east.